Editor's choice: Credible Labs Inc. (Student Loan Platform)

 But the real benefits of federal student loans come after graduation, including:

 Private student loans are often designed to step in and cover expenses when federal student loans fall short.
 They’re there for you when you can’t quite scrape together enough federal loans and scholarship money to pay for your dorm room.
-Or when you’ve just finished med school and can’t afford the costs of relocating for your first residency.
+They also have fewer restrictions as to how you can use your money, using it for postgraduate expenses, such as bar preparation courses or residency-related expenses.

 What’s more is that it’s not hard to find one that’ll give you a grace period before you have to start making payments — sometimes longer terms than federal loans offer.
 And while federal loans tend to come with low interest rates, they’re not always lower than what private lenders offer, especially for graduate students.